spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 ### 5. Instructor Do: JS Minification (10 mins)

-* Start by asking the class if anyone knows what JS Minification is.
+* Ask the class the following question(s):

+* "What do you think minification means"?

-* Tell the class that minification is the removal of any unnecessary characters and whitespace without the loss of any functionality.
+  * Minification is the process of taking our code and removing all unnecessary characters and whitespace without loss of functionality in an attempt to save file space.

+* Ask the class, "Where have we seen minification before?"

+  * Bootstrap and jQuery are two examples of minified source code

 * Open [Online Minification](http://refresh-sf.com/) and paste the following code into the textarea: